-The Fund's +25.60% net of fee time weighted return underperformed the policy benchmark return of +27.35%.
-However, the Fund outperformed the 60/40 benchmark return of +22.19%.
-The 60/40 benchmark is comprised of a 60% allocation to the MSCI All Country World index and a 40% allocation to the Barclays U.S. Aggregate Bond index.
+The Fund's -1.44% net of fee time weighted return outperformed the policy benchmark return of -3.29% and significantly outperformed the 60/40 benchmark return of -13.43%.
+The 60/40 benchmark is comprised of a 60% allocation to the MSCI All Country World Index and a 40% allocation to the Bloomberg U.S. Aggregate Bond Index.

-The Fund's return was primarily driven by strong performance within its Growth bucket.
-The Fund's Growth bucket, which is further subdivided into Global Equities and Private Growth, provided strong exposure to risk asset classes.
-This was a beneficial move as markets broadly increased throughout the fiscal year.
-The Fund has a 55% target allocation to the Growth bucket, which returned +41.36% net of fees for the fiscal year.
+The Fund's strong relative returns were primarily driven by strong performance within the Stability bucket.
+The Fund's Stability bucket experienced very strong returns from trend strategies (+30.15% during the fiscal year) and inflation protection strategies (+17.43%).
+The Fund has a 33% target allocation to the Stability bucket, which returned +4.57% net of fees for the fiscal year.

-The Fund's Income bucket, a grouping that contains a handful of asset classes, returned +18.27% for the fiscal year.
+The Fund's Income bucket, a grouping that contains a handful of asset classes, returned -6.09% for the fiscal year.
 The Income bucket contains asset classes such as Equity Options, Liquid Credit and EMD.
-Furthermore, the Stability bucket returned 6.48% for the fiscal year.
-The sub-asset classes for the Stability bucket are Crisis Protection, Inflation Protection and Volatility Protection.
-All broad asset classes had positive returns for the year, but the major driver of returns was the Growth bucket.
+Finally, the Growth bucket returned -3.76% for the fiscal year.
+The sub-asset classes for the Growth bucket are Global Equity and Private Growth.

-We believe that the asset allocation of the ERSRI portfolio will benefit from its diversification if there is another increase in volatility, such as that seen in March 2020.
-Most importantly the long-term focus remains to reduce the volatility of the portfolio, achieve above-market returns, and position the portfolio to meet the objectives of the pension plan.
+The ERSRI portfolio benefited greatly from its diversification during the fiscal year.
+With the significant increase in volatility, the Fund's Stability bucket provided meaningful diversification and downside protection.
+The long-term focus of the Fund is to reduce the volatility of the portfolio and position the portfolio to meet the objectives of the pension plan.